maiktreya/systemfitECM/README.md

 ## PENDING TO IMPLEMENT

-- Check F Bound  test for ARDL distinct of (p=1,q=2)
+- Check F Bound  test for ARDL distinct of (p=1,q=2) implemented 04-10-23.
 - Enable beyond case III which is the only version already tested an implemented.
-- CHeck implications of distinct parameters SR for UECM and RECM when:
+- Check implications of distinct short-run parameters for UECM and RECM when:
-  - applied a first step iterated + uniterated or iterated
+  - applied a first step iterated + uniterated or iterated.
-  - to keep reporting a "pure" reparametrization iterations should be set to 1 (not iterated)
+  - to keep reporting a "pure" reparametrization iterations should be set to 1 (not iterated).